Blue Line (Mumbai Metro): Construction cost

-The original estimated cost of constructing Line 1 was ₹2356 crore when the contract was signed in March 2007.
+The original estimated cost of constructing Blue Line was ₹2356 crore when the contract was signed in March 2007.
 However, delays increased the cost by 84% over six years, and the project cost was ₹4321 crore.

 To offset the escalation, RInfra-led MMOPL asked for a 130-150% increase in fares.
-An MMOPL spokesperson stated, "The principal reason for an increase is the inability of MMRDA to provide 100 per cent unencumbered RoW, which was contractually committed by MMRDA to be handed over to MMOPL on or before September 2007.
+An MMOPL spokesperson said, "The principal reason for an increase is the inability of MMRDA to provide 100 per cent unencumbered RoW, which was contractually committed by MMRDA to be handed over to MMOPL on or before September 2007.
 The increase in fares is necessitated due to an increase in operating costs, owing to a steep increase in all economic indices; inflation, interest rate, foreign exchange, etc. These factors have also increased the estimated project cost."
 However, the MMRDA denied the request stating that the cost escalation of the project and the fare hike demand were separate issues.
 An MMRDA official told Business Standard, "There is no question of any fare hike right now, as the issue will be considered after the service is started by MMOPL.
 The rise in capital expenditure will not impact fares immediately."

 MMOPL completed the refinancing of project borrowings, achieving substantial benefits through extension of maturity and reduction of interest costs in June 2015.
 With this refinancing, the final repayment of ₹1650 crore on the loans has been extended to the year 2037.
 The interest rate stands reduced from 13% to 11.75% per annum, and the average maturity period of loans has almost doubled to 14 years.

 Dispute over initial fare

 The state government announced in 2004 that the fare as per 2003-04 levels was fixed as ₹ 6 up to 3 km, ₹ 8 for 3-8 km and ₹ 10 beyond 8 km.
 The originally agreed tariff hike schedule until 2042–43, based on the fare formula of 1.5 times the BEST fare, provided for an 11% hike after every three years.
-On 6 June 2013, the MMRDA stated that MMOPL had asked for the fares for Line 1 be increased by more than 50%, even though the metro had not yet been opened.
+On 6 June 2013, the MMRDA said that MMOPL had asked for the fares for Blue Line be increased by more than 50%, even though the metro had not yet been opened.
 On 5 September 2013, the Chief Minister approved a revision of fares to between ₹ 9 and ₹ 13.
 The notification allowed for fares to be raised by 11% every four years.